Bioconductor/BBS/Doc/Set-up-propagation-HOWTO.md

     ln -s ~/R-4.1/bin/R R-4.1
     ln -s ~/R-4.1/bin/Rscript Rscript-4.1
     ```

+- Install the BiocManager package:
+    ```
+    install.packages("BiocManager", repos="https://cran.r-project.org")

+    library(BiocManager)    # This displays the version of Bioconductor
+                            # that BiocManager is pointing at.
+    BiocManager::install()  # This installs the BiocVersion package.
+Make
+                            # sure its version matches Bioconductor version.

+    ## IMPORTANT: Do this ONLY if BiocManager is pointing at the wrong version
+    ## of Bioconductor.
+This will happen if you are installing R for the devel
+    ## builds during the devel cycle that runs from Spring to Fall (these
+    ## builds use the same version of R as the release builds).
+    BiocManager::install(version="devel")  # see IMPORTANT note above!
+    ```

 - Install the most current version of the biocViews package:
     ```
     ## First install it from R with BiocManager::install().
 This is the
     ## easiest way to get all the dependencies installed:
-    install.packages("BiocManager", repos="https://cran.r-project.org")
     library(BiocManager)
     BiocManager::install("biocViews")
     ```
     ```
     ## Then quit R and reinstall it directly from git.bioconductor.org.
 This
     ## is to make sure that we're actually getting the most current version
-    ## even if it was modified very recently (e.g. <24h ago) and didn't have
+    ## in case it was modified very recently (e.g. <24h ago) and didn't have
     ## time to propagate to the public package repos.
 This is particularly
     ## important after the biocViews vocab has changed.
     cd ~/pkgs_to_install